The 7 Best SAT Prep Books [2021 Edition]

 With that said, SAT Prep Plus, 2020 offers 2 full-length practice tests and an online component with 3 more.
 Students find the practice tests to be of decent quality compared to similar prep books.
 The math section is especially well-done with 15 chapters devoted to breaking the math content into manageable chunks that cover each type of math question found on the SAT.
 This book also offers an adequate amount of basic strategies for success.
 Read more user reviews at Amazon.

 - This SAT prep book offers a lot more test information, strategies, and practice material for the Essay portion of the SAT than most other prep guides.

 - This book is a great source if you are looking for additional information, detail, and practice on the Math portions of the SAT.

 - Students who test in the upper range might not find this book to be particularly useful because the strategies provided are rather basic.

 - Although this text has an online component with access to more practice tests, the amount of practice the book has to offer is just ok.

 This SAT prep book is designed to focus on the knowledge and skills necessary for performing well on the Writing portion of the SAT.
 Meltzer includes basic grammar refresher pages and an SAT Writing Cheat Sheet for test preppers to review and reference while working through the book.
 Additionally, the design of the book is a good breakdown of specific areas and skills that can quickly be referenced if a student is looking for material on a specific type of question or skill.
 The book also contains 1 practice test and answers; however, Meltzer explains from the onset that this book is designed to complement the Official SAT Study Guide, 2020 published by the College Board.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.